 The way a child will look at the world.
-Will they be observant and be effected drastically by change in their environment or will they be more laid back and not really react much to change?
+Will they be observant and be affected drastically by a change in their environment or will they be more laid back and not really respond much to change?
 It turns to be a big deal, even if it does not seem so.

-If the child-mother connection is strong and stable then they grow up to be the smartest and most well behaved children, regardless of their first poverty levels.
-However, if they do not have a strong and stable relationship with their mother then they grow up to be among the worst offenders.
+If the child-mother connection is strong and stable, then they grow up to be the smartest and most well-behaved children, regardless of the poverty levels in their family.
+However, if they do not have a strong and stable relationship with their mother, then they grow up to be among the worst offenders.

 Children whose heart rates do not change as much seem to not be as affected by their environments.
 They do not do significantly better or worse depending on their relationship with their mother.

-Thus an odd correlation was made.
-If you have a sensitive child the way you raise them matters more than what kind of money you have.
+Thus, an odd correlation was made.
+If you have a sensitive child, the way you raise them matters more than what kind of income you have.
 There is no difference between good kids that grow up to live profitable and successful lives and bad kids who stay impoverished and get into trouble beyond the relationships they form as infants.